flux-framework/flux-core/doc/man1/flux-jobs.rst

    Limit output to N jobs (default 1000)

 **--since**\ *WHEN*
-   Limit output to jobs that completed or have become inactive since a given timestamp.
+   Limit output to jobs that have been active since a given timestamp.
+In other words, jobs that are currently pending, currently running, or became inactive since the given timestamp.
 This option implies ``-a`` if no other ``--filter`` options are specified.
 If *WHEN* begins with ``-`` character, then the remainder is considered to be a an offset in Flux standard duration (RFC 23).
 Otherwise, any datetime expression accepted by the Python `parsedatetime <https://github.com/bear/parsedatetime>`_ module is accepted.
 Examples: "-6h", "-1d", "yesterday", "2021-06-21 6am",